devonapple/ergo_wiki/A-Trustless-Local-Exchange-Trading-System.md

 The above is the basic variant, which we call **LETS-1**.
 It has the following features:
 * **Time-locked Joining-Fee**: To prevent spam attacks, a member has to pay a certain minimum fee in ergs at the time of joining.
 This fee is refundable but only after a predefined number of blocks.
 * **Zero Sum**: The sum of the LETS balances of all member boxes is zero.
-Member boxes are allowed to have a negative balance as long as it is within a certain value.
+Member boxes are allowed to have a negative balance as long as it is within a certain limit.
 * **Collateral**: For the sender's output, ergs are used as collateral to cover negative LETS balance at the current exchange rate.

 The following are some variations of LETS-1.